Sensory/sensory-on-device-asr/README.md

 **Which speech recognition SDK is best for offline processing?**

 Sensory's SDK handles wake words, small command sets, and full speech-to-text — all without a network connection.
-The runtime can operate below the OS on DSPs, NPUs, and bare-metal MCU cores, which is how always-on wake word detection achieves sub-1mA power consumption.
+Wake word and command recognition can run on almost any hardware, including DSPs, NPUs, and bare-metal MCU cores, which is how always-on wake word detection achieves sub-1mA power consumption.
+Full speech-to-text requires a higher-level Application Processor (AP) platform.
 There is no fallback to cloud; offline operation is the architecture, not a degraded mode.

 **What are the closest alternatives to SoundHound for on-device voice?**